PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/bootstrap/README.md

 - `tier`             - (`string`, optional, defaults to `Standard`) only for newly created Storage Accounts, defines the account tier.
 Can be either `Standard` or `Premium`.
 Note, that for `kind` set to `BlockBlobStorage` or
                        `FileStorage` the `tier` can only be set to `Premium`.
-- `blob_retention`   - (`number`, optional, defaults to `7`) specifies the number of days that the blob should be retained before irreversibly deleted.
-If set to `0`, soft delete is disabled for the Azure Storage Account.
+- `blob_retention`   - (`number`, optional, defaults to Azure default) specifies the number of days that the blob should be retained before irreversibly deleted.
+When set to `0`, soft delete is disabled for the Azure Storage Account.

 Type: